Paul Boutilier: Coaching

 Boutilier was named St. Mary's (AUAA) assistant coach prior to the 1991–92 season and remained in that position through 1992–93.
 He was promoted to head coach prior to 1993–94 season and remained in that position through 1996–97.

 Post-hockey

 After retiring from hockey, Boutilier became a regular on the Canadian curling circuit, serving as head of the World Curling Tour and World Curling Players' Association.

-He currently teaches International Marketing at the University of Prince Edward Island and is the Director of Defence Development & Analytics for the Saint John Sea Dogs in the QMJHL.
+Boutilier taught International Marketing at the University of Prince Edward Island and was the Director of Defence Development & Analytics for the Saint John Sea Dogs in the QMJHL.
 In 2015, he was named assistant coach of the Sea Dogs.

+Boutilier died in Halifax, Nova Scotia on May 14, 2026, at the age of 63.